 4. Enhance Your Earnings Potential To Retain, Adapt And Grow.

-For many accumulators, or those of you who have not amassed an appropriate net wealth, your family’s income is the most important.
+For many accumulators or those of you who have not amassed an appropriate net wealth, your family’s income is the most important.
 It allows you to pay for your current expenses and provides the free cash flow for you to increase debt repayment, build your children’s education fund and your financial independence.

-Take advantage of the SkillsFuture credit to find complementary training to enhance your earnings potential.
+Take advantage of the SkillsFuture credit to find complimentary training to enhance your earnings potential.
 If you feel strongly about switching to a different industry or domain, consider going for some training to start building side competencies.